 open/close all folders

 - Happens in Fullmetal Alchemist, when Dr. Marcoh asks Envy if they're planning to use Amestris to create a gigantic Philosopher's Stone.
 Envy responds: "Oooh, so close.
 But that's not it."
-It turns out their plan is to use the people of Amestris to create a gigantic Philosopher's Stone so that Father can usurp God's power.
+It turns out their plan is to use the people of Amestris to create a gigantic gateway to the afterlife (or whatever regulates all Alchemy) so that Father can usurp God's power.

 - Played for Laughs in Ranma ½.
 Pantyhose Taro arrives with a grudge against Happosai.
 The audience believes this grudge is his One-Winged Angel cursed form given to him because of Happosai, however he actually enjoys its enhanced power; the real reason for the grudge is his Embarrassing First Name, which Happosai also gave him.

 - Mister Fantastic makes this mistake with Doctor Doom all the freaking time.

 - In Watchmen, Rorschach is convinced that someone is trying to take out all the former vigilantes when the Comedian is found dead.
 His killer's true motives are different, and he's invoking the trope to draw attention away from him.